Problems with standard curve fit in ELISA

 Before performing quantitative ELISA, you need a standard curve that performs well.
 This ensures you can reliably determine the concentration of your samples.

 Note: If using one of our ELISA kits, the measurement values can vary considerably from the examples shown on the datasheet or protocol booklet.
 This is usually to be expected, so long as the curve has a good fit, as measured by the regression coefficient (R2).
-As long as the R2 0.9, the standard curve can be used with confidence.
+As long as the R² is >0.98, the standard curve can be used with confidence.

-What are common issues with standard solution?
+What are common issues with standards?

 Solution